ssrome/100-days-of-code/log.md

 4. [Will there be enough space?](https://www.codewars.com/kata/5875b200d520904a04000003/solutions/javascript)
 5. [No Loops 2 - You only need one](https://www.codewars.com/kata/57cc40b2f8392dbf2a0003ce/solutions/javascript)
 6. [Exclamation marks series #4: Remove all exclamation marks from sentence but ensure a exclamation mark at the end of string](https://www.codewars.com/kata/57faf12b21c84b5ba30001b0/solutions/javascript)

+### Day 29: November 26, 2018

+**Today's Progress:** Worked on outstanding FCC responsive web design projects

+**Thoughts:** Taking a rest from JavaScript so I can resume working on HTML and CSS based projects.
+I'm looking to get started soon, on some projects that I can show off the combination of HTML, CSS and JavaScript.